Out-Law Guide | 26 Nov 2020 | 11:31 am | 5 min. read

 For the acquisition of companies which do not operate in one or more of the mentioned infrastructure sectors or another statutorily defined sector a threshold of 25% remains applicable for possible governmental screening.

 To be on the safe side and to shorten the governmental screening period, an investor may apply for governmental clearance of the transaction.
-A transaction is deemed to be cleared if the government does not open an investigation procedure within two months of receiving the clearance request (de-facto governmental clearance) or a clearance certificate is issued by the government.
+A transaction is deemed to be cleared if the government does not open an investigation procedure within two months of receiving the clearance request (de-facto governmental clearance) or a clearance certificate is issued by the BmWi.

 The legal effectiveness of any purchase agreement of a target company that falls under any of the above screening rules is subject to a condition subsequent as long as:

 In the case of an investment in a target that falls under the cross-sector investment control and is subject to notification requirements, or the sector-specific investment control, any legal transaction to implement the purchase agreement is pending invalid as well.
 In this case, certain implementing actions are explicitly prohibited during the pending period - for example, to disclose to the foreign investor company-related information or to grant the acquirer any profit distribution rights.
 For this reason, we usually recommend to file for a clearance certificate to avoid any uncertainties about a transaction.